 - Especially if you are using a MACINTOSH COMPUTER make sure that the files are not being opened in Preview.
 The interactive feature will only work in a PDF reader such as Adobe Reader.
 Change the default program for opening PDF files to the reader.

 - If you are running many different programs on your computer at the same time (multi-tasking) this may interfere with the forms.
 Try closing some of them.

 - Instead of left-clicking on the link to open the item, try RIGHT-clicking (or control-clicking if you have a one-button mouse on Macintosh), then download/save the item to your hard drive.
 Then open the item directly in Reader rather than going through your web browser.
 Do this by opening Reader first, then use File-Open to view the document, or just double-click the file's icon.

 - Remember that some of the PDF files are quite large.
-If you're using a dialup modem, they could take several minutes to download.
+If you're using a slower internet connection, they could take several minutes to download.